Anohros/GrannyConverterLibrary/README.md

 ```

 ### Setup granny2
-Download a application with a licensed version of granny2 and copy its `granny2.dll` to `external/granny2/granny2.dll`.
+Download an application with a licensed version of granny2 and copy its `granny2.dll` to `external/granny2/granny2.dll`.
 The version of the `granny2.dll` should be at least 2.9 up to 2.12 - tested version is 2.11 (recommended version).

 ## Setup IDE
 Use Qt Creator for development and build.